webplatform/docs/css/properties/font-style/index.md

 |Description=Selects a font that is labeled as 'italic' (cursive).
 If no font labeled 'italic' is available, a font that is labeled as 'oblique' is selected.
 }}{{CSS Property Value
 |Data Type=oblique
 |Description=Selects a font that is labeled as 'oblique' (sloped version of the regular face).
+If no italic or oblique font is available, the browser slopes the normal version of the font to produce an oblique approximation.
 }}
 }}
 {{Examples_Section